dev-aritra/Xamarin_Samples/README.md

 # Xamarin Samples
-A cumulative library of a couple of the Xamarin Sample projects developed by me
+A cumulative library of a couple of the Xamarin Sample projects.

 ## List of samples
   - [Working with Google map](XF_GoogleMap)